Audi Q8 e-tron: India

-The facelifted Audi Q8 e-tron and Audi Q8 Sportback e-tron was launched in India on 18 August 2023.
+The facelifted Q8 e-tron and Q8 Sportback e-tron was launched in India on 18 August 2023.

 Australia

 The e-tron and e-tron Sportback were launched in Australia in June 2020.

 Pakistan

 The e-tron was launched in Pakistan in March 2020.
 It is the best selling electric car in Pakistan and Audi's most successful car in Pakistan.
-It is offered in standard body styling as well as Sportback model.
+It was offered in standard body styling as well as the Sportback model.

 Thailand

 The e-tron will be launched in Thailand by Meister Technik in 2019.
 On 15 October 2020, the e-tron Sportback will be introduced as well.

 Malaysia

-The Audi Q8 e-tron was introduced in Malaysia on 17 May 2023.
-It is available in advanced 50 quattro spec.
+The Q8 e-tron was introduced in Malaysia on 17 May 2023.
+It was offered in advanced 50 quattro spec.
 On 16 June 2023, the Q8 e-tron was later launched along with the S line 55 quattro spec.
-The sportback version was also launched as well, with two variants (50 quattro and 55 quattro).
+The Sportback version was also launched as well, with two variants (50 quattro and 55 quattro).